wojtekboj/module_20-20.3/README.md

 * [Tools](#tools)

 ## General info
-Database of countries synchronized with Redux
+Database of countries synchronized with Redux - part 1

 ## Technologies
 Project is created with: